Advertiser Disclosure

 Note that while you won’t need to sign a long-term contract to use Chase as your payment processor if you accept “free” equipment, you may well have to agree to a multi-year contract.

-• You run a healthcare business, and you sometimes take payments over the phone
+• Healthcare businesses that sometimes take payments over the phone

 Get Started With Chase Payment Solutions℠